davidgranstrom/nvim-markdown-preview/README.md

 **Q:** Why doesn't the preview update in real-time while I type in vim?

 **A:** This plugin simply doesn't work like that.
-It is aimed to be "lightweigth" (if you already are a node.js/pandoc user that is).
-It simply provides some live update capabilities around what is essentially `:w !pandoc % -o /tmp/file.html`
+It only aims to provide some live update capabilities around what is essentially `:w !pandoc % -o /tmp/file.html`

 **Q:** I want the preview tab to open automatically without typing `:MarkdownPreview`